 The Q&A was led by Nurit Katz, Nurit is UCLA’s first Chief Sustainability Officer, she is working to foster partnerships among academic, research, and operational departments to facilitate creating a world class living laboratory for sustainability at UCLA.
 Nurit also served as Executive Officer for UCLA Facilities Management for five years.
 She is an Instructor for UCLA Extension’s Sustainability Certificate Program.
 Nurit holds an MBA from the UCLA Anderson School of Management, a Master’s in Public Policy from the UCLA Luskin School of Public Affairs, and a BA in Environmental Education from Humboldt State University.

 Please fill out the survey HERE.
 If you fill out the Survey by Tuesday, July 14th and reside in the US you will be entered into our prize drawing!

 The film is available to watch for free on Hoopla and Kanopy if you have a library card

-If you missed the event or want to watch it again, the recording of the webinar is below.
+If you missed the event or want to watch it again, please reach out to firstname.lastname@example.org.

 As always, our goal is to educate and follow that education up with action.
 Here are the action items we offered at the film screening.
 Please make a commitment to do something and share it with us; Post on Sustainable Works Facebook Wall, Tweet with our handle @sustainablework, connect at #sustainablesm or send us an email email@example.com.
 Please also continue to create a vision for the kind of world you want for ourselves, our families and our planet.